Small business development forms a cornerstone of communities by creating an ecosystem, creating local jobs, and lifting the community.

 It’s About Creating an Ecosystem

 Small businesses are an essential part of turning a community into an immersive dynamic ecosystem.
-A business ecosystem is like a biological community that shares the possibility or probability that each business influences the quality of the ones next door.
-This includes the appearance of the businesses, the quality and quantity of customers, and/or the longevity of employee relationships.
-In a cooperative business community, you may thrive simply because you’re near other advantages that directly and indirectly contribute to your probability of success.
+A business ecosystem is like a biological community in the way that each business influences the quality of neighboring storefronts.
+This includes the appearance of the businesses, the quality and quantity of customers, and the longevity of employee relationships.
+In a cooperative business community, you may thrive simply because you are located near other prospering businesses that directly and indirectly contribute to your success.
 Albeit not identical, community environments of productivity and prosperity can be contagious for neighboring enterprises, as business owners agree that “we are all here to succeed.”
 Similarly, residential neighbors have little tolerance for any nearby boarded-up businesses that could decrease area property values.
+In an effort to lift their communities, business professionals will often invest in preservation projects by restoring historical buildings in their town or city.
+As a business community and ecosystem, conservation efforts work to lift the entire community and surrounding real estate.

 Many people appreciate when they can get a job that is a short walk or drive from home.
 Employment at local small businesses inspires you to observe and participate in community development meetings that explore new and old policies.
 Community activists and others also observe and discuss when local businesses are owned by “outsiders”.
 This may refer to storefronts owned by “corporate America” or by business owners who stereotypically overcharge for substandard products and take profits out of the community at the end of each business day because the owners live and spend elsewhere.
 More communities have demanded that neighborhood stores are owned by neighborhood residents when feasible, or the stores hire people from the community to work there.